GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Introduction

-Despite their advancements in modeling accuracy and efficiency, most existing neural RT methods \cite{WiNeRT, jin2024sandwich, LWDT} exhibit varying degrees of generalization capability.
-SANDWICH demonstrates reasonable generalization for unseen transmitter and receiver placements, but suffers from environmental dependence due to its autoregressive and reinforcement learning design.
+Despite their advancements in modeling accuracy and efficiency, most existing neural RT methods \cite{WiNeRT, jin2024sandwich, Eertmans2026TransformInvariant, LWDT} still exhibit limited and inconsistent generalization when applied to unseen receiver (Rx) locations or new scenarios.
+SANDWICH demonstrates reasonable generalization for unseen transmitter (Tx) and Rx placements, but suffers from environmental dependence due to its autoregressive and reinforcement learning design.
+In a related direction, the work in \cite{Eertmans2026TransformInvariant} accelerates point-to-point RT through learned ray-path sampling, but tests on real-world urban geometries indicate limited transfer from procedurally generated street-canyon training scenes.
 WiNeRT generalizes well to diverse indoor layouts, yet its reliance on absolute spatial information, such as normal vectors and input directions, results in significant spatial dependence.
 LWDT employs relative geometric features and object-level modeling, which improve its adaptability to unfamiliar indoor settings.
 However, when extended to outdoor environments, LWDT is constrained by sparse training data and tends to learn only local features of objects, which hinders comprehensive modeling of the overall \gls{EM} behavior.

-In this paper, we propose \textit{Ge}neralizable \textit{Ne}ural \textit{RT} (GeNeRT), a physics-informed approach to ICM that has strong generalization, superior accuracy, and high efficiency.
+In this paper, we propose \textit{Ge}neralizable \textit{Ne}ural \textit{RT} (GeNeRT), a physics-informed approach to ICM that has strong generalization and superior accuracy.
 While inspired by WiNeRT's core architecture of using a dedicated outgoing ray prediction network for ray-surface interactions \cite{WiNeRT}, GeNeRT distinguishes itself through innovations in the network architecture design and training strategy.
 The main features and novelties of our GeNeRT are summarized as follows:

 First, GeNeRT achieves strong generalization by incorporating relative geometric features and scatterer semantics into the ray prediction network.
-This design reduces spatial dependency as incurred in \cite{WiNeRT} and hence enables reliable multipath component (MPC) prediction across both untrained regions within a scenario and entirely unseen environments.
-In addition, the incorporation of scatterer semantics, namely, the essential material features of scatterers that directly affect \gls{EM} wave propagation behavior, enhances the representation of the intrinsic characteristics of the overall \gls{EM} behavior.
+This design reduces spatial dependency as incurred in \cite{WiNeRT} and hence enables reliable multipath component (MPC) prediction across both untrained regions within a scenario and entirely unseen scenarios.
+In addition, the incorporation of scatterer semantics, namely the essential material features of scatterers that directly affect \gls{EM} wave propagation behavior, enhances the representation of the intrinsic characteristics of the overall \gls{EM} behavior.

 Second, GeNeRT significantly improves the accuracy of ray-surface interaction modeling through a polarization-driven dual-branch network architecture for outgoing ray prediction.
 Such dual-branch architecture explicitly models parallel and perpendicular polarization components according to the Fresnel reflection law.
 It thus effectively captures the polarization-dependent MPC properties.
 Additionally, we incorporate positional encoding (PosEnc) to process the angular information in the network input, as it enables the network to effectively capture complex nonlinear angular relationships.
 Furthermore, residual connections (ResNet) are integrated throughout the network to facilitate stable convergence and efficient training of deep structures.